 Acknowledgements

-We are grateful to Althea Archer for her help with R and setting up GitHub collaboration and to Ned Dochterman for advice on structural equation modeling.
-We thank Edward DeKeyser for his expertise on prairie and wetland plant species.
+We are grateful to Dr. Althea Archer for her help with R and setting up GitHub collaboration and to Dr. Ned Dochterman for advice on structural equation modeling.
+We also thank Dr. Edward DeKeyser for his expertise on prairie and wetland plant species.

 Literature Cited